At Seatons, we specialise in matters relating to Lifetime Planning.

 With a Lasting Power of Attorney you can ensure that your personal and financial affairs are protected so that no one can take advantage of your disability or ill health.
 Only the people who you know, love and trust will have control and access to your finances and property.

-To find out more about how Lasting Powers of Attorney work, give us a call for a free no obligation chat on 0800 3 10 11 12 today or contact us online.
+To find out more about how Lasting Powers of Attorney work, contact us online.

 Residential Care Fee Protection